hopebrooke/news-restful-api/README.md

-# RESTful web API and client for a news aggregation service
+# News Aggregator

-University coursework for a Web Services and Web Data module -
+University coursework for a Web Services and Web Data module - Used Django web framework to implement a RESTful web API for a news agency, and created a simple news aggregator application for collecting news.

 (README for client usage available in the myclient folder)